vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/create-tag-edge-syntax.md

 * single TTL definition

-    You can specify a single TTL_COL field and **Nebula Graph** uses the lowest(i.e. earliest) expiration threshold to expire data.
+    Only a single TTL_COL field can be specified.

 ### Examples